 Cosmoveda is a hidden xberg gem.
 It's an Ayurvedic supermaket that happens to come with a kitchen with it.
 There you can find a delicious Ayurvedic lunch menu (with soup, main and a little dessert) in 3 different sizes, prices starting at just 5,90.
 Not to mention you can shop the ingredients that you just ate in case you want to try to cook Ayurvedic yourself.

-A hot Tuesday lunch tip is the amazing Berlin Philarmonic.
+Tuesday's lunch hour tip is the amazing Berlin Philarmonic.
 A short-duration concert (around an hour) happens every Tuesday at 13h, for free.
 People make the Philarmonie's foyer full, sitting on the stairs, on the ground and everywhere around.
-My tip for this tip is: bring with you a little cushion for more comfort and try to arrive early to find the good spots.
+Little advice: bring with you a little cushion for more comfort and try to arrive early to find the good spots.

 This cinema is nothing special if you're looking for that comercial combo big screens + major sound system, but it has its own sidewalk charm and decadent glam.
 Also it makes a good option for a date.
 You have plenty to choose for dinner and drinks all around Kottbusser Tor.